 Collaboration and Paperwork

-• Bachelor’s degree in Speech and Language Pathology, plus a minimum of 2 years professional experience, required.
+• Master’s degree in Social Work/Counseling or related therapeutic field, LCSW/LPC or related license, and a minimum of 2 years professional experience required.

-• Fluent language skills, English and Spanish, both written and verbal modalities, required.
+• Language skills in English and Spanish, both written and verbal modalities, required.

 • Demonstrated ability to work independently, as well as actively participate as a collaborative team member.